Social Democratic League: 1893–1900: Socialists' League

-In 1893 the SDB was forbidden by the court because the party had promoted illegal means to attain its goal.
+In 1893, the SDB was forbidden by the court because the party had promoted illegal means to attain its goal.
 In response the party renamed itself Socialists' League (Socialistenbond, SB).
 When the anarchist elements began to take full control of the SDB, important regional social democratic figures joined the group around Troelstra.
 Together they formed a group called "the twelve apostles".
 They founded the Social Democratic Workers' Party (SDAP) in 1894.
-In 1896 the radical wing of the party, led by Domela Nieuwenhuis, left the SB and continued without a party organisation.
+In 1896, the radical wing of the party, led by Domela Nieuwenhuis, left the SB and continued without a party organisation.
 They chose for an anarchist course and direct action.
 They founded the paper De Vrije Socialist ("The Free Socialist") and became strongly linked to the Nationaal Arbeidssecretariaat (National Workers' Secretariat; NAS) an anarcho-syndicalist union founded in 1893.
 In 1901 the district of Schoterland elected the independent Socialist candidate, Geert van der Zwaag as its MP.
 His views were similar to those of Domela Nieuwenhuis in the 1880s.
-In 1900 the SB joined the SDAP which had become electorally successful.
-When Domela Nieuwenhuis died in 1919 the anarchist movement in the Netherlands lost significance.
+In 1900, the SB joined the SDAP which had become electorally successful.
+When Domela Nieuwenhuis died in 1919, the anarchist movement in the Netherlands lost significance.

 Name

-Before the Russian Revolution the term social democrat, socialist and communist were used interchangeably to denote a Marxist ideology.
+Before the Russian Revolution, the term social democrat, socialist and communist were used interchangeably to denote a Marxist ideology.
 Social democrat was not more or less radical than socialist.
 The organisations called itself League (Bond) because it did not see itself as a party in the traditional sense.
 It was entrenched in the extra-parliamentary opposition and only entered elections once.

 Ideology and issues

-The SDB was a Marxist party and it saw a socialist revolution, which would replace the capitalist system with a socialist one, as inevitable.
-Important issues for the party were the prohibition of alcohol, the abolition of the army and the replacement of the monarchy with a republic and the independence of the Dutch East Indies.
+The SDB was a Marxist party, and it saw a socialist revolution, which would replace the capitalist system with a socialist one, as inevitable.
+Important issues for the party were the prohibition of alcohol, the abolition of the standing army and the replacement of the monarchy with a democratic republic and the independence of the Dutch East Indies.

 Practical social-economic reforms the party wanted to implement were the free education, better pay for teachers, a ban on child labour, a limited working day for women, the implementation of a system of social security and a better housing for workers.